dcai/github-copilot-proxy/README.md

 The project primarily resides in a flat directory structure within the root.
 Key files include:

-- **`copilot-proxy.ts`**: The main entry point for the proxy server.
+- **`main.ts`**: The main entry point for the proxy server.
 It sets up the Hono server, defines API routes (`/v1/chat/completions`, `/v1/models`), and handles incoming requests by forwarding them to the GitHub Copilot API.
 - **`helper.ts`**: Contains utility functions and classes used across the project.
 This includes:
   - `TokenManager`: Manages authentication tokens for the GitHub Copilot API.
   - `getHeaders`: Constructs HTTP headers for API requests.